-SIREN Baroque is an all-female period instrument and vocal ensemble from New York City comprising two sopranos, violins, cello, and harpsichord, which allows for flexibility in performing diverse music from the Renaissance to early Classical eras.
+SIREN Baroque is an all-female baroque ensemble from New York City.
 Presenting passionate and historically informed performances and newly composed works by living composers throughout the States and overseas, the women of SIREN are committed to infusing spirited historical accuracy with a tinge of modern dynamism.
 Critics praise SIREN Baroque’s “unusual freshness” (Seen and Heard International) and “secure and stylish” playing (New York Times).